n7231/ReactJs_calculator/README.md

 ## How to run this project

 - Clone the project from github link.
-- npm install
+- npm install.
-- npm start
+- npm start.
 - Then the project will run on http://localhost:3000